dreamhead/moco/moco-doc/apis.md

 #### Cookie Attributes

-Cookie attributes are an important part in cookie usage.
+Cookie attributes are sent in http response, which are used by browsers to determine when to delete a cookie, block a cookie or whether to send a cookie to the server.

 ##### Path